Rickythakar/regex-tutorial/regex-tutorial.md

 ### Grouping Constructs
+In regex constructs can be grouped using paranthesis.
+The following regex (123):(abc) would be considered two groups.

 ### Bracket Expressions
+Sqaure brackets in regex represents a range of characters that the user would like to match.
+Bracket expressions will use the range of characters in any order to search for regex that match the parameters.

 ### Character Classes
+Character classes tells the regex whether there is a specific whitespace, digit, or a alphabet.

 ### The OR Operator
 The OR operator can be written as the following "|" and it literally means or.
 The OR operator can be used within javascript when assigning if else statements as well as regex expressions.

 ### Flags
+Flags are one of the optional parameters of a regex.
+The define the limits for the regex.
+Some examples can be found below. g-Global search (searches globally for all possible matches in a string) i-Case sensitive search (will decide if the regex should ignore case when searching for a string) m-multi line search (searches multiple lines for the matching string)

 ### Character Escapes

 ## Author
 Ricky Thakar - Aspiring full stack web developer currently a student at UCF Coding bootcamp